Project-READ-Literacy-Network/prln-website/content/programs-and-services/programs-for-families/programs/get-set-learn-afterschool.md

 <summary>

 # Get Set Learn Afterschool
-### An afterschool program for families with children (birth to 12) to learn and grow together in an elementary school setting.
+### Get Set Learn Afterschool is a program for families with children (birth to 12) to learn and grow together in an elementary school setting.

 </summary>